buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPropertyResource/Entities/IfcPropertyTableValue.md

 ### DefiningValues
 List of defining values, which determine the defined values.
 This list shall have unique values only.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The attribute has been made optional with upward compatibility for file based exchange.
+> IFC4 CHANGE  The attribute has been made optional with upward compatibility for file based exchange.

 ### DefinedValues
 Defined values which are applicable for the scope as defined by the defining values.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The attribute has been made optional with upward compatibility for file based exchange.
+> IFC4 CHANGE  The attribute has been made optional with upward compatibility for file based exchange.

 ### Expression
 Expression for the derivation of defined values from the defining values, the expression is given for information only, i.e. no automatic processing can be expected from the expression.